A healthy variety of cherry. Great for juices and cooking.

 Ulster, a later cherry, is very sweet and firm.
 It is a cross between the varieties Schmidt and Lambert.
 According to Bob, a cherry connoisseur in the Torch Lake area, it is northern Michigan’s best cherry.

-An old favorite for fans of light sweet cherries, this variety is a nice yellow cherry with a bright
+An old favorite for fans of light sweet cherries, this variety is a nice yellow cherry with a bright red side.

 A large yellow cherry with a red blush, Rainier is an offspring of the Bing.
 Developed in Washington state, these cherries have a sweet and delicate flavor.